samclarke/sceditor.com/content/documentation/options.md

 When this is enabled, emoticons must be surrounded by whitespace or <abbr title="End Of Line">EOL</abbr> characters.
 For example, if you have an emoticon with the code `:/`, in compatibility mode it will not replace the `:/` in `http://`.

-Compatibility mode currently has limited As You Type emoticon conversion support. <abbr title="End Of Line">EOL</abbr> characters are not recognised as whitespace with <abbr title="As You Type">AYT</abbr> conversion so only emoticons surrounded by whitespace will be converted.
-This does not affect non-<abbr title="As You Type">AYT</abbr> conversion which will still work as normal.

 ## emoticonsRoot <a id="emoticonsRoot"></a>